DJ GARRISON'S MUSICAL BIOGRAPHY

 if they might consider allowing him to try out for the position.
 Once again, good timing and good fortune came together to add yet another

 exciting chapter to DJ's career.
-He was accepted and enjoyed his position in The Van-Dells Band for the next couple of years
+He was accepted and enjoyed his position in The Van-Dells Band.

 high in the mountains of Tennessee where they perform under the name of